MicrosoftDocs/customer-insights/ci-docs/connections.md

 Connections are the key to enable data sharing to and from Customer Insights.
 Each connection establishes data sharing with a specific service.
 Use connections to [configure third-party enrichments](enrichment-hub.md) and [configure exports](export-destinations.md).
 The same connection can be used multiple times.
 For example, one connection to Dynamics 365 Marketing works for multiple exports and one Leadspace connection can be used for several enrichments.

-## Exports
+## Export connections

-Only administrators can configure new connections but they can grant access to contributors to use existing connections.
+Only administrators can configure new connections, but they can [grant access to contributors](#allow-contributors-to-use-a-connection-for-exports) to use existing connections.
 Administrators control where data can go, contributors define the payload and frequency fitting their needs.
-For more information, see [Allow contributors to use a connection for exports](#allow-contributors-to-use-a-connection-for-exports).

-## Enrichments
+## Enrichment connections

-Only administrators can configure new connections but the created connections are always available to both administrators and contributors.
+Only administrators can configure new connections, but the created connections are always available to both administrators and contributors.
 Administrators manage credentials and give consent to data transfers.
 The connections can then be used for enrichments by both administrators and contributors.

 ## Add a new connection